Number of integral points on quadratic twists of elliptic curves: Diophantine approximations

 \section{Diophantine approximations}

 In this section, we prove Lemma~\ref{Diophantine_approximation}.
 Roughly speaking, Lemma~\ref{Diophantine_approximation} says that large integral points give rational approximations to an algebraic number with exponent $>2$.
 By the celebrated Roth's theorem \cite{Rot55}, there are only finitely many such rational approximations, so we are able to bound large integral points.
+This kind of argument was originally given by Alpoge \cite{Alp14}, and subsequently refined by Chan \cite{Cha22}.
+The form of Diophantine approximation applied in this work is analogous to \cite{Cha22}[Lemma~6.1].

 We begin with a simple lemma bounding the derivative of a polynomial.

 \begin{lemma} Let

 be a polynomial with real or complex coefficients.
 Let $D(f)$ be the discriminant of $f$ and $L(f) = \lvert a_0 \rvert + \lvert a_1 \rvert + \cdots + \lvert a_m \rvert$.
 Then